hughest64/trivia-svelte5/README.md

-# Trivia Mafia - SvelteKit Edition
+# Welcome to Trivia Mafia!

-A demonstration of the Trivia Mafia app using the awesome SvelteKit framework and Django as an api backend.
+The Trivia Mafia app built with SveletKit, Django, and lots of TLC

 ## Installation